 Second Harvest of Silicon Valley announced today that it has named Shobana Gubbi as its new chief philanthropy officer.
-Gubbi will lead Second Harvest’s effort to raise an unprecedented $81 million this fiscal year to help offset the food bank’s increased operating costs as it continues to provide food to an average of 400,000 people every month.
+Gubbi will lead Second Harvest’s effort to raise an unprecedented $81 million this fiscal year to help offset the food bank’s increased operating costs as it continues to provide food to an average of about 500,000 people every month.

 Gubbi joined Second Harvest as director of major gifts in 2015.
 After leading impressive growth in major gifts revenue, she was promoted to director of leadership gifts.
 Gubbi is credited with building a strong team of fundraisers, leveraging data analytics for insights to inform new fundraising strategies, and prioritizing and building deep relationships with donors.